eliminmax/eambfc/README.md

              source files instead of '.bf'
              (This program will remove this at the end of the input file to create the output file name)
+ -a arch   - compile for the specified architecture
+             (defaults to x86_64 if not specified)** -A        - list supported architectures and exit

 * -q and -j will not affect arguments passed before they were.